 As for other devices, the mobile versions of the Apple Watch, Samsung Galaxy Watch and Huawei Watch use eSIM.

-There is eSIM support in and Windows 11 too, so always-connected laptops may well become a more common sight in the future.
+There is eSIM support in Windows 10 and Windows 11 as well, so laptops that will always be connected may well become a more common sight in the future.

 Do more with your SIM card